vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

     harder than using all fingers.

   * Excluding the index finger: I am not able to do this consistently.

+### Third of 3-day cycle: 200 lb close (focus on building -- very far from being able to do this)

+* Right hand on 200 lb: I try to close the 200 lb as far as possible.
+I record how far I got in closing.
+As of 2025-07-09, I can get to about parallel but not much beyond.

+* Left hand on 200 lb: I try to close the 200 lb as far as possible.
+  I record how far I got in closing.
+As of 2025-07-09, I can just about get to about parallel.

+* Both hand together on 200 lb: I try to close the 200 lb with both hands together, trying them on different sides as well as trying then wrapped around together.
+I record how far I got in closing.
+This is generally a little better than either hand individually but not much.

 ### Post-exercise relaxation